-The simulation results indicate that IAB-based UAVs can improve the throughput, offer better network coverage and increase data rates for better QoS.
-However due to the multi-level arrangement, UAVs can interfere with layers (Access layer, back-haul layer or multi hop layer).
+The simulation results indicate that IAB-based UAVs can improve the throughput, offer better network coverage, and increase data rates for better QoS.
+However, due to the multi-level arrangement, UAVs can interfere with different layers (access layer, backhaul layer, or multi-hop layer).

-UAV based IAB faces limitations like restricted deployment facilities and power constraints, vulnerability to blockage due to obstacles such as buildings, unknown geographical terrains, signal blockages by swarm of UAVs.
-These disruptions can decrease the reliability on the channel link that require strong LoS and dependency on mmWave communications.
+UAV-based IAB faces limitations like restricted deployment facilities and power constraints, vulnerability to blockage due to obstacles such as buildings, unknown geographical terrains, and signal blockages by swarm of UAVs.
+These disruptions can decrease the reliability on the channel link that require strong LoS and dependence on mmWave communications.
 These issues can be mitigated using a mmWave Distributed Phase Array (DPA) architecture.
 The DPA design can avoid LoS blocking and heating issues in the architecture.
 DPA improves robustness against blockage through spatial diversity, distributed antenna placement, and adaptive beamforming, allowing alternate propagation paths to be exploited when the dominant LoS link is obstructed.
-The authors in \cite{ref32} propose a 4-layer DPA system where independent antenna beams are generated using hybrid beamforming, allowing for precise spatial multiplexing and reduced interference, incorporating a split for further enhancing thermal efficiency.
-Splitting the Radio Frequency (RF) signal into 2 or more intermediate bands also makes DPA systems less prone to degradation of signals than IAB setups.
-If antennas in DPA systems are elaborated with ceramic materials, it gives superior thermal connectivity and reduces the risk of performance drops in high-temperature conditions.
+The authors of \cite{ref32} propose a 4-layer DPA system where independent antenna beams are generated using hybrid beamforming, allowing for precise spatial multiplexing and reduced interference, incorporating a split for further enhancing thermal efficiency.
+Splitting the radio frequency (RF) signal into 2 or more intermediate bands also makes DPA systems less prone to signal degradation than IAB setups.
+If the antennas in DPA systems are elaborated with ceramic materials, it gives superior thermal connectivity and reduces the risk of performance drops in high-temperature conditions.

-Other studies are elaborated in table \ref{tab:bs} -
+Other studies are elaborated in Table \ref{tab:bs}.

 Thus, UAVs as gNBs can be integrated with different solutions to make the network more robust while keeping it flexible during deployment.